 Larch cladding produced by us for a local building built by Chris Jenkins of Abergavenny.

 We produce a small range of cladding suitable for houses, outbuildings, workshops, stables, barns etc. All our cladding is produced from untreated naturally durable timbers from local forests.
 The environmental impact therefore of using our cladding is very low and it is increasingly popular for small and large projects where a natural sustainable cladding is desired.

 Waney-edge Larch (19mm)

-Waney-edge larch – 19mm thick by widths varying between 230mm and 300mm - £12 per square metre.
+Waney-edge Larch/Cedar – 19mm thick by widths varying between 230mm and 300mm - £15 per square metre.
 Allow approximately 25% extra for the overlap.
 Our most popular cladding product as it is economical and very attractive.
 Unlike some waney-edge cladding we are quite realistic about the specifications.
 Some mills allow the cladding to vary from 150mm to 350mm wide, but this makes it much more wasteful and difficult to fit, so we specify a much tighter tolerance of 230mm to 300mm wide which makes fitting much easier and reduces waste.

 Boards are often held in stock but not always so you may want to ring or email before traveling to us.
 Boards will usually be 3 metre or 3.7 metre lengths, but this will vary depending on what logs we are able to buy locally.

 Frequently Asked Questions

 How long will it last?
-Larch is a naturally durable timber so even without treatment will last 20 to 25 years as cladding.
+Larch and Western Red Cedar are naturally durable timbers so even without treatment will last 20 to 25 years as cladding.

 Does it need any form of preservative treatment?
 No.